Blinds vs Shutters for Windows: The Complete Coastal Home Cost Guide

 Many coastal homeowners choose window treatments based on inland performance data that doesn't reflect their environment's unique challenges.
 Standard warranty periods don't account for accelerated aging from salt exposure.

 Underestimating maintenance requirements leads to premature failure of both blinds and shutters.
 Coastal installations need proactive care schedules that exceed manufacturer recommendations.
+Our top low maintenance blinds for homes in the Delmarva Peninsula guide highlights products engineered for easier upkeep.

 Material Selection Errors